 “Keep an open mind.
-There will be days where you’ll question yourself and your decision to move here.
+There will be days where you’ll question yourself and your decision to live in SF.
 That’s normal.
 Just ride it out and think of it as an adventure (especially when you take a train and two buses to the Social Security office only to find out they close at midday on a Wednesday).

 Hooking up water and electricity will require an extra deposit because you don’t have that credit history, and to convince some landlords to rent to you, you may need to offer a couple of months’ rent in advance.”

 “Read everything you can about expat life in San Francisco before moving.
 Link up with an expat Facebook group, such as Australians in San Francisco for tips and advice.

 I found a lot more expat resources when I moved to the UK than when I moved to the US, but they are by no means limited here.
 I’ve found the best way to learn is through other people’s experiences, but always get a second opinion.”